tishttash/Artist-Favouritism/README.md

 3. Re-run artist_favouritism.py

-## Additional Notes:
+## Authors' Notes:
-- my code is quite trash i think. but as long as it works then it works yknow
+- my code is quite trash honestly. but as long as it works then it works ;)
-- I made this because this was actually a huge problem I faced believe it or not...
+- I made this mainly for my own problem haha.
+But have since sent this script to a few friends who saw it and saw the use-cases for it too. happy to share!
+- might make a UI for it some day when i'm free